 - Description: This involves identifying stakeholders, evaluating their importance, analysing their perspectives, and creating strategies for managing them.

 - Description: Business modelling uses conceptual models to visualise business activities.
 Business system models show a complete system in overview.
-Various methods can be used to represent a business system, such as a business activity model BAM, value chain, value stream, organisation model, or capability map. areas for improvement.
+Various methods can be used to represent a business system, such as a business activity model (BAM), value chain, value stream, organisation model, or capability map.
 BAs should be skilled in mapping and analysing business processes, as well as understanding flows, bottlenecks, and opportunities for optimisation.

 - Description: Analysing the data stored and used by a business system offers critical information about how that system operates.
 A data model represents the information requirements of an organisation as well as the business rules inherent in the data structure.